Parenting in KFL&A

 Breastfeeding in public

 Did you know that breastfeeding in public is protected as a human right in Ontario and Canada?
-It is discrimination to ask a breastfeeding mother to cover up or move to a more discreet location.
+It is discrimination to ask a breastfeeding mother to cover up or move to a different location.

 Baby on tummy lifting head.